Zhouli Xu

-Zhouli Xu (徐宙利; born 1987) is a Chinese mathematician specializing in topology.
-He is currently an Associate Professor of Mathematics at the University of California, San Diego.
-Xu is known for computations of homotopy groups of spheres.
+Zhouli Xu (徐宙利; born 1987) is a Chinese mathematician specializing in topology as a Professor of Mathematics at the University of California, Los Angeles, known for computations of homotopy groups of spheres.

 Education and career

-Xu earned both his B.S. and M.S. in Mathematics from Peking University and his Ph.D. from The University of Chicago in 2017 under the supervision of J. Peter May, Daniel Isaksen, and Mark Mahowald.
+Xu earned both his B.S. and M.S. in mathematics from Peking University and his Ph.D. from the University of Chicago in 2017 under the supervision of J. Peter May, Daniel Isaksen, and Mark Mahowald.

 Xu was a C.L.E.
 Moore Instructor at Massachusetts Institute of Technology from 2017 to 2020.
-He has been a member of the mathematics faculty at University of California, San Diego since 2020.
+He was a member of the mathematics faculty at University of California, San Diego from 2020 and 2024.
+Since 2024, he has been a professor in the mathematics department at University of California, Los Angeles.

 Work

-He works in algebraic topology and focuses on classical, motivic and equivariant homotopy groups of spheres, with connections and applications to chromatic homotopy theory and geometric topology.
+Xu works in algebraic topology and focuses on classical, motivic and equivariant homotopy groups of spheres, with connections and applications to chromatic homotopy theory and geometric topology.

-His research accomplishments include his joint works with collaborators in proving that the 61-dimensional sphere has a unique smooth structure, proving a "10/8 + 4"-theorem on the geography problem in 4-dimensional topology, developing the motivic deformation method and the Chow t-structure, and computing the classical and motivic stable homotopy groups of spheres in the previously unknown range of dimensions.
+Xu's research accomplishments include his joint works with collaborators in proving that the 61-dimensional sphere has a unique smooth structure, proving a "10/8 + 4"-theorem on the geography problem in 4-dimensional topology, developing the motivic deformation method and the Chow t-structure, and computing the classical and motivic stable homotopy groups of spheres in the previously unknown range of dimensions.